radianttap/CardPresentationController/README.md

 This will present `vc` modally, flying-in from bottom.
 Existing view will be kept shown as dimmed background card, on black background.

+You can present card from another card; library will stack the cards nicely.
+Do use common sense though, as popups over popups do make pleasant user experience.

 ### Advanced behavior

 If the _presenting_ controller was UINavigationController instance (which is the case in most apps) then its `barStyle` will be automatically changed to `.black`.
 So it looks dimmed.